 Ecological Incineration Plant in Kraków

-The Thermal Waste Treatment Plant in Kraków (ZTPO), designed by Jakub Baczyński (PROCHEM S.A.), Michał Teller (Teller Architekci), Filip Łapiński (Łapiński Architekci), Bogusław Wowrzeczka (Manufaktura nr 1), photo: press materials of Prochem S.A.
+The Thermal Waste Treatment Plant in Kraków (ZTPO), designed by Jakub Baczyński (PROCHEM S.A.), Michał Teller (Teller Architekci), Filip Łapiński (Łapiński Architekci) and Bogusław Wowrzeczka (Manufaktura nr 1), photo: Prochem S.A. promotional materials

 Many people are convinced that industrial plants are the biggest polluters.
-This happens to be only partly true, as a number of years ago, factories and plants had to replace their old technological lines with the newer ones which emit less harmful substances.
+This happens to be only partly true, as a number of years ago, factories and plants had to replace their old technological lines with newer ones emitting less harmful substances.

 The incineration plant in Kraków was supposed to literally merge with the landscape – the colours of materials used to cover the elevation and roof were chosen in such a way that they match their equivalents in nature which, in turn, become an extension of the building.